Pre and During Divorce Proceedings

 Do you really need pictures of your ex-wife crowding your page?

 To completely move on from a failed marriage, you must take proactive steps to clean out your online closet.
-All markers of the doomed relationship should be eliminated—Facebook anniversary reminders, pictures, both ones you posted and those you were tagged in, tweets and Instagram posts: delete them all.
+All markers of the doomed relationship should be eliminated—Facebook anniversary reminders, pictures, both ones you posted and those you were tagged in, tweets, and Instagram posts: delete them all.

 As you turn over a new leaf in your life, it is prudent that you begin with a clean slate—without the drama of the past popping up from time to time.
 Do not let the ghost of your past haunt you in the future, simply because you forgot to scroll through your old social media posts.

 Imagine being on a date with a new love interest, your phone lights up, and you get a Facebook reminder of your wedding anniversary, or worse, Facebook Memories digs out an old, intimate picture with your ex-wife while your new date is scrolling through your feeds.
-Not only is this guaranteed to dampen both your moods, the awkwardness may never wear off.
+Not only is this guaranteed to dampen both your moods, but the awkwardness also may never wear off.

 Try as much as possible to make the separation as much of a clean break as possible.
 Reminders of a past life, a life you chose to move on from, more often than not bring only pain and misery.
 The path to closure includes a full wipe down of your social media profiles, leave no stone, or post unturned.